FRCBS/iron_levels_of_blood_donors/src/index.md

 Ordinal regression analysis
 ---------------------------

 To analyze the answers to the self-assessed health question properly, we use an ordinal proportional odds model or ordinal logistic model.
-This type of model is used to model outome variables that are ordered and represent an unknown latent variable.
+This type of model is used to model outcome variables that are ordered and represent an unknown latent variable.
 Here self-reported health is the ordered outcome variable we are trying to predict.
 Additional information about ordinal models in epidemiology can be found in (Abreu, Siqueira, and Caiaffa 2009).
 Because there are few donors who reported only satisfactory health, we pool together the data from pre-menopausal and post-menopausal women into a single women's group.

 An example of how to interpret the odds-ratio that are computed from the regression coefficients can be found here [here](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=9&cad=rja&uact=8&ved=2ahUKEwjg1PO9g_TcAhVhD5oKHSt1BVYQFjAIegQIABAC&url=http%3A%2F%2Fweb.pdx.edu%2F~newsomj%2Fcdaclass%2Fho_ordinal%2520regression.pdf&usg=AOvVaw2NRuZfLiLnX4bUfqOPVUne).